Error establishing a database connection

 Solution to Table Prefix

-For solving error establishing a database connection, I copied all the original tables to those names with specific format as below:
+For solving error establishing a database connection, I copied some of the original tables to those names with specific format as below:

 $table_prefix + _1 + <object_name>Which means, I inserted the site ID: _1 into the middle of table name for every table.
 For examples, I changed the table wp_example_posts into wp_example_1_posts.